rahil627/my-programming-stuff/langs/programming-languages.md

 ## others: not for useful for games or otherwise specialized
 **julia**
   - "Julia is a high performance scripting language used by academics, big data research, and some niche data science fields that require the performance (eg linear programming).
 As people said, it feels really well put together and has some nice „syntactic sugar“that’s missing in Python."
   - **maybe the best syntax, combining the best of all**
   - "Fortran for Python developers (more scientific-oriented community and lib, like R)
   - llvm fast?
-  - Julia has foreign function interfaces for C, Fortran, C++, **Python**, R, Java, Mathematica, Matlab, and many other languages
+  - **Julia has foreign function interfaces for C, Fortran, C++, Python, R, Java, Mathematica, Matlab, and many other languages**
+    - this is wild... but perfect for academic-use!
   - https://www.reddit.com/r/Julia/comments/10p33sf/is_julia_suitable_today_as_a_scripting_language/
     - doesn't compile to binary? must compile every-time it's run, which takes 1-2 seconds because JIT compiler?? like elixir?
     - https://github.com/brenhinkeller/StaticTools.jl